Yahoo!

 HEURISTIC EVALUATION

 One of the first things I did when arriving at Sabre was to initiate a full-scale heuristic evaluation of our products.
-Sample of heuristic evaluation The project included training 35 evaluators, providing workshops on design principles and pouring over 3000 screens across 21 of our major products.
+The project included training 35 evaluators, providing workshops on design principles and pouring over 3000 screens across 21 of our major products.
 During the height of the work I was learning a new product every 3 days!

 The presentation of the evaluations was a study in user experience design.
 I researched various ways to visualize application structure as well as usability metrics.